PROGRAM OF FILMS AND EVENTS

 The Greek Film Festival in Berlin: Trailer 2024

 About the Festival

 The Greek Film Festival in Berlin is Berlin’s Greek film festival founded as Hellas Filmbox Berlin in 2015.
-The festival gives the German and international audience the unique chance to watch the best of new Greek cinema (or related to Greece) on the big screen.
+The festival offers German and international audiences a unique chance to watch the best of new Greek cinema (or related to Greece) on the big screen.
 We show 35 to 40 fiction films, documentaries, and shorts, most of which are German or International premieres.

-The German-Greek Cultural Association was founded by German and Greek initiators in Berlin in April 2015 with the aim of supporting and strengthening Greek-German relations through cultural projects like Hellas Filmbox Berlin (2016- 2020) and The Greek Film Festival in Berlin (2020 – today), The Greek Film Festival Goes Frankfurt, The Greek Film Festival goes Köln (currently).
+The German-Greek Cultural Association was founded by German and Greek initiators in Berlin in April 2015 with the aim of supporting and strengthening Greek-German relations through cultural projects like Hellas Filmbox Berlin (2016- 2019), The Greek Film Festival in Berlin (2020 – today), The Greek Film Festival Goes Frankfurt, The Greek Film Festival goes Köln (currently).

 The initiators of the German-Greek Cultural Association were artists Asteris Kutulas and Ina Kutulas.